toddehlers/ESD_thermotrace/README.md

 *Method*

 The uncertainty of the age map is estimated through bootstrapping.
 This means that the age map is iteratively recalculated as many times as the measured bedrock ages.
-For each iteration i, one age A_i is excluded from the input.
-The difference between the excluded age A_i and the interpolated age is taken as the age error E_i at the coordinates X_A_i, Y_A_i.
-Where the age analytical error is larger than the interpolation error, E_i will equal the root of the sum of the squared errors.
-The age uncertainty map is then interpolated from all the local errors E_i.
+For each iteration i, one age A_{i} is excluded from the input.
+The difference between the excluded age A_{i} and the interpolated age is taken as the age error E_{i} at the coordinates X_{A_{i}}, Y_{A_{i}}.
+Where the age analytical error is larger than the interpolation error, E_{i} will equal the root of the sum of the squared errors.
+The age uncertainty map is then interpolated from all the local errors E_{i}.
 Alternatively, If users opted to import their own age map, a related age uncertainty map is required too.

 **3) Extract of catchment bedrock age, coordinates and erosion data**